 There are several thousand occurrences statewide.
 Some documented occurrences have good viability and several are protected on public land or private conservation land.
 This community has statewide distribution, and includes a few large, high quality examples.
 The current trend of this community is probably stable for occurrences on public land, or declining slightly elsewhere due to moderate threats that include alteration of the natural hydrology and invasive species.

-The number and acreage of red maple-hardwood swamps in New York have probably declined slightly, or remained stable, in recent decades as a result of wetland protection regulations.
+The number and acreage of red maple-hardwood swamps in New York have probably declined slightly to moderately in recent decades in areas with ash decline, and stable elsewhere as a result of wetland protection regulations.
 Since World War II, urbanization has emerged as the predominant force impacting wetlands in most parts of the region (Golet et al. 1993).

 The number and acreage of red maple-hardwood swamps in New York have probably declined substantially (about 80%) from historical numbers likely correlated with agricultural and other development.
 The principal causes of wetland loss in the Northeast prior to mid-1800s include conversion of wetlands to agriculture, the construction of impoundments for hydropower and water supply, and the cutting of swamp timber for lumber, fence posts, and fuel wood (Golet et al. 1993).